department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-11-mhv-on-va-gov-phase-2b-vaos-uat/conversation-guide.md

 PROMPT: Can you return to your VA.gov appointments list from here?

-QUESTION: How did viewing your [Cerner facility] appointments working for you?
-Were there any challenges?
-Is anything working well?
+QUESTION: How did viewing your [Cerner facility] appointments work for you?
+ - Were there any challenges?
+ - Is anything working well?

 ### Task 7: Checklist

 I'm just going pause for a moment to make sure we looked at everything so far.

 _Check that they completed all tasks.
-Redirect if needed_
+Redirect to a previous task if needed._

 All participants:
 - [ ] Log in to VA.gov